wenewzhang/mixin_labs-csharp-bot/README4.md

 ExinCore don't know who you are because ExinCore only know your client's uuid.

 ### Pre-request:
 You should  have created a bot based on Mixin Network.
-Create one by reading [PHP Bitcoin tutorial](https://github.com/wenewzhang/mixin_labs-php-bot).
+Create one by reading [C# Bitcoin tutorial](https://github.com/wenewzhang/mixin_labs-csharp-bot).

 #### Install required packages
-As you know, we introduce you the **mixin-sdk-go** in [chapter 1](https://github.com/wenewzhang/mixin_labs-go-bot/blob/master/README.md), assume it has installed before, let's install **uuid, msgpack** here.
+As you know, we introduce you the **mixin-sdk-go** in [chapter 1](https://github.com/wenewzhang/mixin_labs-csharp-bot/blob/master/README.md), assume it has installed before, let's install **uuid, msgpack** here.
 ```bash
   dotnet add package MsgPack.Cli --version 1.0.1
 ```